azadshaikh/summernote-vanilla-js/tasks/tasks-0001-prd-summernote-v2-migration.md

 ### Notes

+- **No Backward Compatibility**: AsteroNote v2.0 is a complete rewrite.
+No support for v1.x APIs, plugins, configurations, or migration paths.
 - Manual testing will be performed for initial release; automated tests deferred to later phase.
 - Focus on clean, modular code from the start.
 - All code should use ES6+ features (const/let, arrow functions, classes, template literals, etc.).
 - Only Bootstrap 5.3 for styling, Google Fonts for typography, Bootstrap Icons for all icons.
 - No translation support; all UI text in English only.
 - Single demo page only.
+- No legacy code or aliases required - this is a fresh start.

 ## Tasks